ilgeorgo/ihu_invoices_app/README.md

 # invoices_app

-A new Flutter project for MPhil "Advanced Programming" course at IHU.
+A new Flutter project for MPhil "Advanced Programming" course at IHU year 2021.

+A very lightweghit cross-device client application in Flutter for issuing and managing electronic invoices.

 ## Getting Started